Taproot

 Example:

-import { buildPayToTaproot, PublicKey } from 'lotus-lib'
+import { buildPayToTaproot, PublicKey } from 'lotus-sdk'

 const commitment = tweakedPubKey